KarolinaKowal/A02/README.md

 </br>
 5. Connect **Github**/**Git** with Webstorm
 </br>
-      a.
-Press (CTRL+ALT+S) on your keyboard to active IDE settings and then select Version Control | Git
+      - Press (CTRL+ALT+S) on your keyboard to active IDE settings and then select Version Control | Git
 </br>
-      b.
-Enter the path to the git.exe file on your computer
+      - Enter the path to the git.exe file on your computer
 </br>
-      c.
-Click Ok
+      - Click Ok
 </br>
 6. Add your **Github** Password to Webstorm
 </br>
-      a.
-In Webstorm, press (CTRL+ALT+S) to open System Preferences
+      - In Webstorm, press (CTRL+ALT+S) to open System Preferences
 </br>
-      b.
-Select Appearance and Behavior | System Settings | Passwords
+      - Select Appearance and Behavior | System Settings | Passwords
 </br>
-      c.
-In KeePass, type the location where your password file is located
+      - In KeePass, type the location where your password file is located
 </br>
-  d.
-Click Ok
+      - Click Ok
 </br>
 7. In **Github**, Create a **Repository**
 </br>
-      a.
-Press the + at the top of the page
+      - Press the + at the top of the page
 </br>
-      b.
-Create a New **Repository** by clicking "New Repository"
+      - Create a New **Repository** by clicking "New Repository"
 </br>
-      c.
-Your first **Repository** is set up.
+      - Your first **Repository** is set up.
 Make the **Repository** public, add the ReadMe file and click "Create"
 </br>
 8. Create a **Repository** from Webstorm
 </br>
-      a.
-Select VCS and Import into Version Control
+      - Select VCS and Import into Version Control
 </br>
-     b.
-Create a **git** repository
+      - Create a **git** repository
 </br>
-     c.
-Name the **Repository**
+      - Name the **Repository**
 </br>
-     d.
-Click Ok
+      - Click Ok
 </br>